ProjectSunday/prism/README.md

 - Categories dropdown should sort by name
 - ~~convert everything from bootstrap to react-bootstrap~~
 - define and implement upcoming classes tiles on home page
+- create deploy build
+- move store and dispatch to own module

 ### Installation